dwslab/melt/README.md

 ```
 Hertling, Sven; Portisch, Jan; Paulheim, Heiko.
 MELT - Matching EvaLuation Toolkit.
 SEMANTICS.
 Karlsruhe, Germany.
 2019.
 ```
-An open-access version of the paper is available <a href="https://link.springer.com/content/pdf/10.1007%2F978-3-030-33220-4_17.pdf">here</a>.
+An open-access version of the paper is available <a href="https://link.springer.com/content/pdf/10.1007%2F978-3-030-33220-4_17.pdf">here</a>.<br/>
-The accompanying presentation can be found in the <a href="https://github.com/dwslab/melt/blob/master/documentation/MELT_presentation_semantics.pdf">documentation directory</a>.
+The accompanying presentation can be found in the <a href="https://github.com/dwslab/melt/blob/master/documentation/MELT_presentation_semantics.pdf">documentation directory</a>.<br/>
+You can find the LaTex bib entry of the paper [here](/documentation/melt_semantics_19.bib).

 *Demo Paper (MELT Dashboard)*
 ```